 HOPE Calloway provides a comprehensive approach to tackling homelessness in Murray and Calloway County, Kentucky.
 More at hopecalloway.org

 Mike Crook has served as the Angels Attic Store Manager since 2010.
-He also currently serves as the Minister of Music at Murray’s Westside Baptist Church.
 A native of Memphis, Tennessee, Mike has lived in Murray for over 20 years.
 Mike is a licensed and ordained Southern Baptist Minister, holding a Master’s Degree in Church Music from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas and a Bachelor’s Degree in Music from Union University in Jackson, Tennessee.

 Board of Directors